 Awe-struck in Lindos and St Paul’s Bay

 The first thing you should do when you get to Lindos is head into the archaeological site, past the Venetian fortifications and up to the hilltop acropolis dedicated to Athina Lindias.
 Not just to admire the history, but to take a look around you.
 Wow!
-Ahead of you is the eternal blue of the Aegean Sea, and down behind you Lindos town (with its labyrinth of shops, bars, tavernas and hotels you’ll soon be exploring).
-And there, down to your right, is St Paul’s Bay, an almost completely enclosed bay that will beckon you to swim in it.
-Or it’s maybe where you’ll head for an evening drink.
+Ahead of you is the Aegean Sea, and down behind you Lindos town (with its labyrinth of shops, bars, tavernas and hotels you’ll soon be exploring).
+And there, down to your right, is St Paul’s Bay, an almost completely enclosed bay that you'll adore swimming in.
+Or maybe it's where you’ll head for an evening drink.
 Think about it, you’re standing by a 300 BC temple and you’ve just chosen your spot for sunset cocktails!

 The Valley of the Butterflies and Rodini Park

 From June to September each year, a little winged miracle of nature takes place on Rhodes.
 Millions of vibrantly coloured Panaxia species butterflies flutter in to feed on the sap of the Zitia tree and lay their eggs.
 And so we have the aptly named Valley of the Butterflies where we can admire them.
 But please tread carefully and help preserve these delicate little creatures.
 And while we’re on the subject of natural escapes, near the Old Town is Rodini Valley Park, which has a handful of gentle hiking paths, ponds, plane trees, and other greenery.
 It’s a great place for a picnic.